AlirezaRezaie/familyNeeds/README.md

 cd familyNeeds
 ```

-> now we need to activate the virtual env by using:
+> now we need to activate the virtualenv by using:
 >
 >in windows
 ```bash